MicrosoftDocs/mixed-reality/enthusiast-guide/before-you-start.md

 ## What you'll need to run Windows Mixed Reality

 * A Windows [Mixed Reality head mounted display (HMD)](https://www.microsoft.com/en-us/windows/windows-mixed-reality-devices).
-* A new [Windows Mixed Reality ready PC](https://support.microsoft.com/en-us/help/4039260/windows-10-mixed-reality-pc-hardware-guidelines) or a Windows Mixed Reality compatible PC running Windows 10 Version 1709 or later.
+* A new [Windows Mixed Reality ready PC](https://support.microsoft.com/en-us/help/4039260/windows-10-mixed-reality-pc-hardware-guidelines) or a Windows Mixed Reality compatible PC running Windows 10 Version 1709 or later or Windows 11.
 * An internet connection
 * Display, USB, and Bluetooth adapters (if not built into headset or computer)
 * Either motion controllers, an Xbox controller, or a mouse and keyboard